aparnaa19/SOC/basics/Workbooks.md

-# SOC Workbooks (Playbooks & Runbooks)
+# SOC Workbooks

-## Overview
+-  also called as playbooks/ runbooks/ investigation workflows

-SOC workbooks, also referred to as **playbooks**, **runbooks**, or **investigation workflows**, provide structured guidance for analysts when handling alerts and security incidents.
+-  provide structured guidance for analysts when handling alerts and security incidents

-These documents ensure investigations remain consistent, repeatable, and aligned with organizational response standards.
+-  aligned with organizational response standards

-Workbooks help analysts reduce response time by outlining predefined investigation steps and recommended actions.
+-  help analysts reduce response time by outlining predefined investigation steps and recommended actions

 ---
+Before getting to know more about workbooks we will go through certain terms to get an idea:

-## Threat Intelligence Services
+## 1. Threat Intelligence Services

-Threat intelligence services provide context about indicators such as IP addresses, domains, URLs, and file hashes.
+- provide context about indicators such as IP addresses, domains, URLs, and file hashes.

 SOC analysts use threat intelligence platforms to: